Top Real Estate Articles June 2021

 Or if your roof is leaking, you want a professional roofer to inspect the problem and offer the best solution.
 It is also true when buying a home, as pointed out by Alex Capozzolo in his writings about the benefits of working with a Realtor.

-Having your real estate agent working for you when you buy a home or sell a home can save you lots of trouble and make the entire process much easier for you, the lender, and the other interested party.
+Having your real estate agent working for you when you buy or sell a home can save you lots of trouble and make the entire process much easier for you, the lender, and the other interested party.

 Preparing to Sell Your Home

 Kristen Herhold lays out a plan for preparing a home to sell, regardless of the price range or the location.
-She explains the importance of cleaning the home and tips to maximize the home’s available space.
+She explains the importance of cleaning the home and gives tips to maximize the home’s available space.

 Selling a Home During a Financial Hardship

 Let’s face it, with the significant impact brought about by the Covid virus; it is not shocking to learn that some people are having a hard time making their financial obligations.